-- I understand that Policy 5306 describes the acceptable use of computers, networks, the internet, and online telecommunications systems. - I agree that use of these computers, networks, and online telecommunications resources will be done in accordance with these rules and regulations (not all which have been listed here). - I understand that failure to follow these rules may result in disciplinary action, denied or restricted use of computers, networks, the Internet, and online communications systems, or appropriate legal measures being taken. - I recognize that the District has taken every reasonable measure to ensure that the information accessed over computer networks and through online telecommunications systems is appropriate.
+• I understand that Policy 5306 describes the acceptable use of computers, networks, the internet, and online telecommunications systems.

+I agree that use of these computers, networks, and online telecommunications resources will be done in accordance with these rules and regulations (not all which have been listed here).

-I also recognize that the District cannot completely control all of the information published by way of the thousands of computer work-stations on our networks or by way of connected online telecommunications systems.
-I agree not to hold the School Board responsible if controversial material is
+- I understand that failure to follow these rules may result in disciplinary action, denied or restricted use of computers, networks, the Internet, and online communications systems, or appropriate legal measures being taken. - I recognize that the District has taken every reasonable measure to ensure that the information accessed over computer networks and through online telecommunications systems is appropriate. - I also recognize that the District cannot completely control all of the information published by way of the thousands of computer work-stations on our networks or by way of connected online telecommunications systems.
+I agree not to hold the School Board of Broward County, FL responsible if controversial material is inadvertently accessed on a school computer.